GoogleChrome/web.dev/src/site/content/en/handbook/audience/index.md

   Definitions of the the key personas for web.dev and advice about how to write for them.
 ---

+When you're writing for web.dev, it's important to consider the persona or personas you're writing for.
+Keeping your audience in mind helps you make good writing decisions, like how much background information to include or whether you need to define a key term.
+Those considerations help ensure that your readers can learn or accomplish something.

 ## Who is the web.dev audience?
 web.dev readers come with a variety of needs and preferences based on several characteristics:
-* Prior knowledge about the domains of web development (accessibility, performance, etc.)
+* Prior knowledge about the domains of web development (for example, accessibility or performance)
-* Role (hobbyist, student, data scientist, frontend engineer, etc.)
+* Role (for example, hobbyist, student, data scientist, frontend engineer)
-* Organization (independent contractor, startup, large company in a non-tech industry, etc.)
+* Organization (for example, independent contractor, startup, large company in a non-tech industry)
-* Focus on a business vertical (e-commerce, etc.)
+* Focus on a business vertical (for example, e-commerce)
-* Preferences for frameworks and tools (e.g., React, Gulp, webpack, etc.)
+* Preferences for frameworks and tools (for example, React, Gulp, webpack)
-* Purpose for reading (fix a Lighthouse audit, solve a specific problem, improve general skills, etc.)
+* Purpose for reading (for example, fix a Lighthouse audit, solve a specific problem, improve general skills)

-Trying to address all permutations of those characteristics would be unmanageable, so we've captured the most common clusters in several personas.
+Trying to address all permutations of those characteristics is unmanageable, so we've captured the most common clusters in several personas.

 ### Metrics-initiated problem solver (Alice)
 Alice is a developer working in a team for a large e-commerce website.
 The site's homepage received a low Lighthouse score for performance.
 Alice has been assigned to resolve the top three opportunities for improving the performance in the next two weeks, with the first solution due later today.